cehbrecht/gitforscience-sandbox/README.md

 Make your repo identical to the overleaf repo.
 Be careful with this ... you will loose everything on your local master branch:

     $ git reset --hard overleaf/master
-    # push it to your remote origin master
+    # push it to your remote origin master ... if you have a remote
     $ git push --force

 ### Update Overleaf document with local changes